 \section{Evaluation}

-In this section, we show the speedup of the S2 Reducer compared with four baselines: All-Gather, Parallax~\cite{kim2019parallax}, SparCML~\cite{renggli2019sparcml}, OmniReduce~\cite{fei2021efficient}.
-We have implemented these methods based on PyTorch, and deploy them on a 16 RTX-3090 GPU cluster that equips a 10Gb Ethernet.
+In this section, we show the end-to-end training speedup of the S2 Reducer compared with four baselines: All-Gather, Parallax~\cite{kim2019parallax}, SparCML~\cite{renggli2019sparcml}, OmniReduce~\cite{fei2021efficient}.
+We have implemented these methods based on PyTorch, and deployed them on a 16 RTX-3090 GPU cluster that equips a 10Gb Ethernet.
 The communication library is NCCL~\cite{jeaugey2017nccl} except Parallax, which can only use Gloo.

 We conduct two kinds of experiments.
 Firstly, we demonstrate the speedup when training LSTM for language models, GNMT-8 and GNMT-16~\cite{wu2016google}, which yield sparse gradients from embedding layers.
-Then we show the performance of accelerating the training of DenseNet~\cite{huang2017densely}, ResNet-50~\cite{he2016deep} and GNMT-8 when sparsifying the whole gradients.
+Then we show the performance of accelerating the training of ResNet-50~\cite{he2016deep} DenseNet~\cite{huang2017densely} and GNMT-8 when sparsifying the whole gradients.
 The details of models and datasets are shown in Table~\ref{tab:model_info}.

-\textbf{Sparse Gradient from Embedding Layers.} As illustrated in Fig.~\ref{fig:test_loss_embedding} (a) \& (b), our method achieves $1.6\times$ speedup compared with SparCML when training LSTM, and also $ 1.25\times $ speedup compared with All-Gather implementation on GNMT-8.
+\textbf{Sparse Gradient from Embedding Layers.} As illustrated in Fig.~\ref{fig:test_loss_embedding} (a) \& (b), our method achieves $1.6\times$ speedup compared with SparCML when training LSTM, and also $ 1.25\times $ speedup compared with AllGather implementation on GNMT-8.
 Although our method has compressed the gradient, the model accuracy not only is the same as other lossless methods when training the same epochs in LSTM and GNMT-8 but also converges faster to the target BLEU on GNMT-16 than others.
 Fig.~\ref{fig:test_loss_embedding} (c) show that our method achieves $ 1.4\times $ speedup compares with OmniReduce, the state-of-the-art method, with only 11 epochs, while others require 16 epochs.